 If you’re looking to get the best bang for your buck then I suggest just sticking with this case.
 Besides, it doesn’t really matter what your PC looks like but more so of how well it runs! 😉

-I had to make the switch to the i3-7100 from the FX-8350 simply because it makes more sense when looking at the prices today.
-Performance wise, the main difference between the two is that the FX-8350 would be better at heavy rendering tasks and it’s also able to be overclocked for further performance potential.
+I had to make the switch to the Ryzen 2200G from the i3-7100 simply because it makes more sense when looking at the prices today.
+Performance wise, the main difference between the two is that the Ryzen 2200G would be better at heavy rendering tasks and it’s also able to be overclocked for further performance potential.

-At stock, the i3-7100 is still a very good CPU to go with when you’re thinking of using the build strictly for gaming.
-It also gives you room for an upgrade path down the road whenever you deem it necessary to upgrade.
-You could get something like an i5-7600 or an i7-7700 if you really wanted to pump up the performance.
+At stock, the Ryzen 2200G is still a very good CPU to go with when you’re thinking of using the build strictly for gaming.
+As far as upgrades, you could get something like a Ryzen 1700 if you really wanted to pump up to high CPU performance.

 You’ll also want to pick up a keyboard/mouse combo as well as a monitor to really finish up the build.
 Check out this keyboard/mouse combination by Cooler Master, it’s an amazing combo for the price point.